New York Life Foundation - Grief Reach Grants

 Request for Proposals Overview

-The New York Life Foundation in partnership with the National Alliance for Grieving Children is excited to announce the opening of the RFP cycle for Grief Reach, a grant program that will expand capacity and increase access of bereavement services for grieving youth with local organizations.
-There are new changes for Grief Reach in 2019.
-Please click here to review all the details.
+The New York Life Foundation in partnership with the National Alliance for Grieving Children is excited to soon announce the opening of the RFP cycle for Grief Reach, a grant program that will expand capacity and increase access of bereavement services for grieving youth with local organizations.

 The New York Life Foundation has committed $1.25 million up to thirty-seven grants to be given to organizations serving grieving children across the country.
 There are two different grant opportunities: